Text consolidated by Valsts valodas centrs (State Language

 referred to in Section 11, Clause 5 of this Law is not applied,

-if the permit specified in the laws and regulations governing the
+if the permit specified in regulatory enactment governing the

 hunting or nature protection has been received;